kacperus/cf-metrics/README.md

 Cleaning the compiled templates cache can be also done manually by removing all content from {cf_server.dir}/wwwroot/WEB-INF/cfclasses directory.

 ### CF statistics viewer
-The tool comes with simple GUI written in Cold Fusion.
+The tool comes with simple GUI written in ColdFusion.
 I admit it's not pretty but can be used right away to view your code coverage statistics from the same server it's hosted on.
 The files are present in the "cf-client" project module.
 You can copy them to a directory of our choice (of course visible to the CF server).

 # Example Visualization
 Example visualization of the gathered code coverage statistics is present below.